BlakeRhodes/NeoArcadia/Fighters.md

 - **Combat Prowess - PP Cost X (Max 3)**
   - Add X to your combat modifier.

-- **Two Hands To Smash With {2 FH} - PP Cost 3**
+- Battle Mastery - PP Cost 2X
-  - Increase your combat modifier by a factor of 1.5, rounded up.
+ - Add X to your combat modifier.

 - **Shield {1 FH} - PP Cost 2**
-  - When damage is distributed, ignore 1 point of damage.
+  - When the party takes damage ignore 1 point of damage

 - **Swordsman {1 FH} - PP Cost 2**
-  - When your party inflicts damage on an enemy, add 1 to the damage.
+  - When your party inflicts damage on an enemy, add 2 to the damage.

 - **Pike-man {2 FH} - PP Cost 2**
-  - Disregard your normal combat modifier; instead, use the number of Fighters with Pike-man in your party.
+  - Add the number of other characters with Pike-man in the party to your combat modifier.

 - **Archer {2 FH} - PP Cost 3**
   - When your party inflicts damage, they gain the edge.
 If they already have the edge, deal 3 additional damage.

-- **Heavy Armor - PP Cost 3**
+- **Heavy Armor - PP Cost 5**
-  - When damage is distributed, ignore 2 points of damage.
+  - When the party takes combat damage ignore 3 point of damage

 - **Battle Cry - PP Cost 1**
   - When making a combat roll, you may spend 1 R to add 1 to the roll.
 This can be done after the roll is made.